 When I got home, I sent photos of my injury to marine and wilderness medicine expert Paul Auerbach, M.D., at Stanford Health Care.
 He asked if I had been wearing anything shiny — the triangular nature of my bites suggested I had encountered a barracuda.
 Some people think it is a myth that barracudas are attracted to shiny objects, but I had in fact been wearing a small medallion — a family heirloom — that had likely slipped around to the underside of my body as I swam on my back.
 We cannot say with certainty that the medallion prompted the attack, but the directors of Marine Conservation International, who were conducting shark research in the Caymans at the time of my injury, confirmed the bites I received were almost indisputably from a barracuda.

 The beach where I was swimming is not known to be an area where sharks or barracudas bite people.
 As true ocean lovers, we know that we are in their habitat after all.
 I was incredibly fortunate to meet a medical professional who could treat me the minute I returned to the beach and to have ready access to an excellent hospital, but the outcome may have been different had I been swimming or diving in a remote area.

 However rare such an incident may be, it reaffirmed my belief in our mission.
 No matter how unlikely it is for a hazard to become a problem, the unexpected can happen.
-It’s for this very reason our membership programs are so committed to educating and supporting boaters, divers, and travelers around the world and supporting them with our medical information line and medical evacuation coverage when they travel.
+It’s for this very reason our organization is committed to educating boaters, divers and water sports enthusiasts around the world and supporting them with our medical information line and medical evacuation coverage when they travel.

 This story originally appeared in the Winter 2018 issue of Alert Diver.